statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 +++ {"id": "CeKF0wIYdZIx"}

 We can now use the embeddings to describe our data.
-We first plot the differeces between the different latent variables for the different datasets
+We first plot the differences between the different latent variables for the two datasets.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt